-John Gingrich completed his Ph.D. at Claremont Graduate University in 1973, having studied with John Cobb as his academic mentor.
+John Gingrich served as the first Chair of the Cobb Institute Board, the Educational Development Leader, and Treasurer.
+John completed his Ph.D. at Claremont Graduate University in 1973, having studied with John Cobb as his academic mentor.
 Earlier, he received his M.Div. from Bethany Theological Seminary, and is ordained in the Church of the Brethren.
 Most of his career was spent at the University of La Verne, where he began as the Campus Minister, and gradually moved into full-time teaching and administration.
 He served the university as Dean of the College of Arts and Sciences for sixteen years and retired in 2005.
 During his tenure as Dean, he helped to shape the general education curriculum at ULV that included various Process themes.
 He also worked with Dr. Cobb and the Center for Process Studies to sponsor joint conferences centering on Process-related themes at ULV.
 He and his wife Jacki, served as the Directors of Brethren Colleges Abroad – an academic exchange program – in Marburg, Germany at Phillips Universitat, during the 1979-80 academic year.
 In addition to his academic work, John was a professional choral singer for 16 years as a member of the Los Angeles Master Chorale and the Roger Wagner Chorale.
-John is pleased to be working again with Dr. Cobb as a member of the Cobb Institute board.

 Jay McDaniel is Willis Holmes Professor of Religious Studies at Hendrix College in Arkansas, and founder of the website Open Horizons, which focuses on exploring a process outlook on life and way of living in the world.
 Active in the development of process thought in China, he is a consultant to the China Project of the Center for Process Studies in Claremont, California, and a member of the advisory board of the Institute for Postmodern Development of China.
 His books include With Roots and Wings: Christianity in an Age of Ecology and Dialogue; Living from the Center: Spirituality in an Age of Consumerism; and Gandhi’s Hope: Learning from Other Religions as a Path to Peace.

-Richard Livingston received his PhD in 2015 from Claremont Graduate University in Philosophy of Religion and Theology.
+Richard T. Livingston is the Director of Operations.
+He received his PhD in 2015 from Claremont Graduate University in Philosophy of Religion and Theology.
 During his doctoral studies he worked at the Center for Process Studies as an IT Specialist.
 He holds a Master's Degree in Theology from the University of Chicago, and a Bachelor's Degree in Near Eastern Studies from Brigham Young University.
 He is also an adjunct instructor in philosophy and religious studies at Riverside City College.